thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 function spaces, non-local formulations and phase-field models for fracture ([@Watanabe2012;@Parisio2018;@Yoshioka2019]).

-To simplify the implementation of new constitutive models for solid phases developed with `MFront`, `OGS-6` relies on `C` bindings of `MGIS`.
+To simplify the implementation of new constitutive models for solids developed with `MFront`, `OGS-6` relies on the `C` bindings of `MGIS`.

 !["Figure 2: Slope stability analysis with strength reduction performed in OpenGeoSys.
 The image on the left shows the norm of the displacement vector for a low top load.
 The image on the right shows the equivalent plastic strain for a setting with an increased top load."](img/ogs_strength_reduction.png "Strength reduction for slope stability analysis in OpenGeoSys.")